pairing4good/tdd-react-18-template/README.md

 This repository uses the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 By default [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) is configured to use [Jest](https://jestjs.io/) under the hood.
 Within [Jest](https://jestjs.io/) [test coverage thresholds](https://jestjs.io/docs/configuration#coveragethreshold-object) are set in the `jest.config.js` file at the root of this repository.

 [Cypress](https://www.cypress.io/) tests are not included in code coverage metrics.
 End-to-end full-stack integration tests often touch significant amounts of code without providing the level of coverage that thoughtful unit or integration tests, lower in the testing pyramid, provide.
-While they serve a crutial role in wholistic testing, they do not contribute to test coverage calculations.
+While they serve a crucial role in holistic testing, they do not contribute to test coverage calculations.

 ## Checks Before Committing